-Time to stop taxing the dignity of Australian women
+It’s time to stop taxing the dignity of Australian women – hear from our Founder on how we’re trying to right this wrong

 Sense prevails – LABOR WILL AXE THE “TAMPON TAX”